 It's an every day useful bike and your go-to touring bike.

-These here New-for-2018 Atlantises are made at our frame shop in Taiwan, where the majority of our framesets have been made for over a decade.
-Produced in runs of 30-per size and painted, prepped and packaged together, these frames fetch a more competitive price than our one-at-a-time frames.
-Underneath, the investment-cast Rivendell lugs and custom drawn Silver tubes are the same.
+These here Atlantises are made at our frame shop in Taiwan, where the majority of our framesets have been made for over a decade.
 All frames are brazed and welded to the highest standards, with samples of each new production passing the rigorous EN tests.
 It's something you simply do not get with custom made single-production frames (custom builders don't make you two frames, then wreck one on a testing machine).

-- If you will use Cantis, be sure to purchase cable hangars (not included)
+*If you will use Cantis, be sure to purchase cable hangers (not included)